 Is It Safe For My Dog To Wear A Backpack While Hiking?

-Why Dog Hiking Backpacks Are Exploding in Popularity
+Why Dog-Hiking Backpacks Are Exploding in Popularity

 Picture this: Your dog trots beside you, proudly carrying their water and treats, tail wagging like a metronome.
-It’s no wonder searches for “dog hiking backpacks” surged 70% post-pandemic as adventurers embraced the outdoors.
+It is no wonder searches for “dog hiking backpacks” surged 70% post-pandemic as adventurers embraced the outdoors.
 But 2025’s trend isn’t just about convenience- it’s about canine mental enrichment.
 A recent Cornell University study found that backpack-wearing dogs showed 30% lower stress levels on trails, thanks to the “job satisfaction” of carrying a load.

 Yet, the dark side persists: